ashrafhatim/Cassava_Disease_Classification/README.md

 ### Note:

-The script contains only the main experiment , you can look at the other experiments in the notebook folder.
+The script contains only the main experiment , please look at the other experiments in the notebook folder.

 ### Results :